lucasrs21/ReconhecimentoFacial2/README.md

 ```
 pip install pytest-shutil
 ```
-* sklearn (0.21.3)
+* sklearn (v0.21.3)
 ```
 pip install scikit-learn
 ```

 ## Running
-Run procimage.py to register a single person
+* **Run procimage.py to register a single person**
+Note: When running this code if you choose the option 'web' press 'q' to close the webcam window named 'frame' and start the processing of the images obtained.

-Run machlearn.py to train the neural network
+* **Run machlearn.py to train the neural network**

-Run reconface.py to start the face recognition

 Note: It's necessary to have 2 different people in the dataset to run properly the face recognition.

+* **Run reconface.py to start the face recognition**

 ## Explanation
 The project is divided between 3 main codes: First one is the resgistring code (Procimage.py); second one is the code responsable for tranining the Neural Net to recognize the faces in your dataset (machlearninig.py) and the third one is the code responsable for using the trained net to perform the actual recognition of the registered faces (reconface.py).